KARthiKReddY563/TCL-Workshop/README.md

 We need to check if the directory mentioned exists or not.
 If the directory not exists then we have to create a new directory.

 We also need to check if the files exists or not.
 If not exists then we have to warn the user and exit the script.
-The script mentioned belows check if all the paths/ files mentioned exsists or not.
+The script mentioned below checks if all the directory/files mentioned exsists or not.
 If the directroy doesnt exists then it creates a new directory.

 ```
 if { [file isdirectory $OutputDirectory]} {